fireofearth/generate_precog_data/README.md

   -p P, --port P        TCP port to listen to (default: 2000) --dir SAVE_DIRECTORY  Directory to save the samples.
-  -s SEED, --seed SEED  Set seed for repeating executions (default: None) -e E, --n-episodes E  Number of episodes to run (default: 5) -f F, --n-frames F    Number of frames in each episode to capture (default:
+  -s SEED, --seed SEED  Set seed for repeating executions (default: None) --map MAP             Set the CARLA map to collect data from.
+  -e E, --n-episodes E  Number of episodes to run (default: 10) -f F, --n-frames F    Number of frames in each episode to capture (default:
                         1000)
+  -b B, --n-burn-frames B
-  -n N, --n-vehicles N  number of vehicles (default: 80) -d D, --n-data-collectors D
+                        Number of frames at the beginning of each episode to skip data collection (default: 60) -n N, --n-vehicles N  number of vehicles (default: 80) -d D, --n-data-collectors D
                         number of data collectos to add on vehicles (default:
                         20)
-  --augment-data        Enable data augmentation --hybrid              Enanble
+  --augment-data        Enable data augmentation --n-augments N_AUGMENTS
+                        Number of augmentations to create from each sample.
+If --n-aguments=5 then a random number from 1 to 5 augmentations will be produced from each sample --hybrid              Enanble
   --car-lights-on       Enable car lights
 ```